xrb92/DKRL/README.md

 Pre-trained embeddings for entity/relation/word are optional.
 We update both Structure-based Representations and Description-based Representations in this version.
 We can also fix Structure-based Representations pre-trained by other models and only update Description-based Representations.

+For DKRL, we learn structure-based representations (SBR) and description-based representations (DBR) simultaneously in training.
+However, Test_cnn.cpp only use description-based representations for prediction.
+You can load in both entity representations for joint prediction.

 # DATA